 KENTUCKY DAUGHTERS' STATE HEADQUARTERS

-Duncan Tavern Historic Center will close for the winter season beginning December 14, 2013.
+Duncan Tavern Historic Center will open for the season April 2, 2014.

 This inn (and later tavern) is constructed of native limestone, has twenty rooms, and is three stories high.
 Joseph Duncan, an officer in the Revolutionary War, built it in 1788, four years before Kentucky received her statehood from Virginia.The sign above the building read, "The Goddess of Liberty."